SUPERPOSITIONED

 The Information Asymmetry

 Most mainstream coverage of quantum computing oscillates between two poles: uncritical hype (“quantum will break all encryption tomorrow”) and dismissive skepticism (“quantum is always ten years away”).
 The reality, visible to those tracking the primary literature, is more nuanced and considerably more interesting.
-The hype is wrong because: current quantum computers cannot break any encryption in use today; the most optimistic estimates for quantum computers powerful enough to break current encryption (so-called "cryptographically relevant" machines) place them at least fifteen years out; many “quantum advantage” claims have been challenged or matched by improved classical algorithms; and quantum machine learning—the application category with the largest projected market value—remains largely theoretical.
+The hype is wrong because: current quantum computers cannot break any encryption in use today; cryptographically relevant quantum computers remain 10–25+ years out under most hardware trajectories; many “quantum advantage” claims have been challenged or matched by improved classical algorithms; and quantum machine learning—the application category with the largest projected market value—remains largely theoretical.
+The caveat on the timeline tightened in 2025–2026: Craig Gidney's May 2025 analysis reduced the physical-qubit cost of factoring RSA-2048 from ~20 million to under 1 million noisy qubits—a roughly 20× algorithmic compression since 2019, holding the physical-gate-error assumption (~10⁻³) and surface-code cycle time (~1 μs) constant[12]—and Google Quantum AI's March 2026 cryptocurrency-oriented analysis showed that breaking 256-bit elliptic-curve cryptography (ECDSA-256, the signature scheme underpinning Bitcoin and Ethereum) could be accomplished with fewer than 1,200 logical qubits in a runtime of minutes on fewer than 500,000 physical qubits—again under the same ~10⁻³ / ~1 μs superconducting assumption[13].
+These are algorithmic compressions of the threat, not new hardware; they shift the harvest-now-decrypt-later calculus without changing when a machine of that scale will exist, and the real-world timeline still depends on the underlying hardware reaching those error rates at scale.

-The skepticism is wrong because: the pace of error correction progress in 2024–2025 exceeded what the field's own researchers predicted; the physical-to-logical qubit ratio for error detection (not correction) has reached ~2:1 in trapped-ion systems, while fault-tolerant error correction still requires ratios of hundreds-to-one or more; investment has more than doubled year-over-year (on an annualized run-rate basis); DARPA is spending real money[8] evaluating whether utility-scale quantum computing is achievable by 2033; and eleven companies across five different qubit modalities have advanced to the second stage of that evaluation.
+The skepticism is wrong because: the pace of error correction progress in 2024–2025 exceeded what the field's own researchers predicted; the physical-to-logical qubit ratio has improved from ~1,000:1 to ~2:1 in trapped-ion systems within two years; investment has tripled year-over-year; DARPA is spending real money[8] evaluating whether utility-scale quantum computing is achievable by 2033; and eleven companies across five different qubit modalities have advanced to the second stage of that evaluation.

 The media says either "quantum will change everything next year" (wrong) or "quantum is vaporware" (also wrong).
 The truth: quantum computers can't do anything commercially useful today and won't break encryption any time soon.
 But recent progress has genuinely shocked even the optimists, and the government is investing real money to evaluate the technology.
 This report sits in the gap between hype and dismissal.
 It follows the data.